Homemade Shrimp in Coconut Sauce photo

 • 1 large tomato diced

-• Cilantro for garnishing
+• cilantro for garnishing and sticky rice optional

 Equipment

-• Skillet or Wok
+• Large Skillet

 Method